ImoucheG/GeoRide-Jeedom/README.md

 For deploy this plug-in :

-With Jeedom Market (recommanded) : [georide](https://www.jeedom.com/market/index.php?v=d&p=market&type=plugin&&name=georide)

-With archive :

-Step 1: Rename your directory "Georide-Jeedom" to "georide" in lower case !
+Step 1: Rename your directory "GeoRide-Jeedom" to "georide" in lower case !

 Step 2: Copy it in your "plugins" directory on your jeedom server.

-Step 3: Enable the Georide plugin.
+Step 3: Enable the GeoRide plugin.

 ### Prerequisites